telerik/ajax-docs/controls/grid/columns/column-types.md

 * **Filter** - Gets or sets a value indicating whether the **RadAutoCompleteBox** should apply “Contains” or “StartsWith” filter logic.

-* **AllowCustomEntry** - Gets or sets a value indicating whether the user will be able to add a custom text not present within the raw data in orderto create a custom entry.
+* **AllowCustomEntry** - Gets or sets a value indicating whether the user will be able to add a custom text not present within the raw data in order to create a custom entry.

 * **SelectionMode** - Gets a value indicating whether the user can select multiple entries.

-* **AllowTokenEditing** - Gets a value indicating whether the text of the **RadAutoCompleteBox** Tokens can be editedwhen a user double-clicks it.
+* **AllowTokenEditing** - Gets a value indicating whether the text of the **RadAutoCompleteBox** Tokens can be edited when a user double-clicks it.

 * **Delimiter** - Gets or sets a value indicating what delimiter should be used when the control displays the selected items as text (**InputType** = Text).